tostasmistas/ynab-monthly-expenses-manager/README.md

 For the individual share, under the individual budget in YNAB and for the individual monthly expenses account, a main transaction is created encompassing the total individual share amount.
 Sub-transactions are nested within, capturing each individual's share for every expense category.

 > [!WARNING]
 > Without a valid YNAB Personal Access Token, the application won't load properly.
+This token should be configured in the constant `AccessToken` located in the `backend/api_client.go` file.

 ## 🧑‍💻 Development mode